The Doctoral Journey

 The application to the doctoral program is an online process.
 Please visit the UWF Graduate School website to begin your application process online.

 Applications are accepted for the fall, spring and summer terms.
-Application deadlines are as follows:
+Preferred University application deadlines are as follows:

 1. Application for Graduate Admission and Application Processing Fee:

 Graduate applicants must complete the online graduate degree-seeking application.
 The application for graduate admission and a nonrefundable $30 processing fee payable to the University of West Florida should be submitted six to nine months prior to the semester for which admission is requested.
 It is the policy of the University not to defer or waive the application processing fee.
 The application processing fee must be in U.S. currency, drawn on a U.S. bank.
 There is an option to pay via MasterCard, Visa, or American Express credit card when the web application is submitted.

 If you do not submit your application processing fee online at the point that you submit your application, please send your payment to:

 11000 University Pkwy., Bldg 20E